zoltantoth0409/liferay-portal/modules/README.markdown

 File Name | Description
 --------- | -----------
 `.lfrbuild-release-src` | Includes the app's source code in the DXP release, when added to the root of an app.
-`.lfrbuild-releng-ignore` | Ignores checking the module for staleness, so the module is never publishable.
-A *stale* module has code that is different from the latest published release.
-If a `.lfrbuild-releng-ignore` file is added to a parent directory, the whole subtree is be ignored.
+`.lfrbuild-releng-ignore` | Ignores checking the module for stale artifacts.
+An artifact is *stale* when the module has code that is different from the latest published release.
+This module can never be published.
+If a `.lfrbuild-releng-ignore` file is added to a parent directory, the whole subtree is ignored.
 `.lfrbuild-releng-skip-update-file-versions` | Prevents the `updateFileVersions` task from converting project dependencies into module dependencies.
 If a `.lfrbuild-releng-skip-update-file-versions` file is added to a parent directory, the whole subtree is skipped.

 ### Themes